SchulzLab/ORNA/README.md

 ## About
 With the advances in deep sequencing technologies, assembling high coverage datasets has become a challenge in terms of memory and runtime requirements.
-Hence, read normalization, a lossy read filtering approach is gaining a lot of attendtion.
+Hence, read normalization, a lossy read filtering approach is gaining a lot of attention.
 Although current normalization algorithms are efficient, they provide no guarantee to preserve important k-mers that form connections between different genomic regions in the graph.
 There is a possibility that the resultant assembly is fragmented.
-In this work, normalization is phrased as a set multicover problem on reads and a linear time approximation algorithm is proposed, named ORNA.
+In this work, normalization is phrased as a set multicover problem on reads and a linear time approximation algorithm is proposed, named ORNA (Optimized Read Normalization Algorithm).
 ORNA normalizes to the minimum number of reads required to retain all k-mers and relative kmer abundances from the original dataset.
 Hence, no connections from the original graph are lost and coverage information is preserved.

 ##Algorithm
 ```